pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

   Receivers:

-  - **Prometheus Receiver:** This acts as a drop-in replacement for Prometheus
+  - **Prometheus Receiver:** The Prometheus receiver is a minimal drop-in replacement for the collection of those metrics.
+It supports the full set of Prometheus scrape_config options.

   Exporters:
   - **Prometehus Exporter**